SammieLJ/test-php/SOLUTION.md

 How would I improve this Product?
 ---------------------------------
-- I admin I did poorly implementation of Repository Pattern.
+- I admin I did poor implementation of Repository Pattern.
 Using Doctrine2 and Symfony Container functionality would benefint greatly.

 Technical Setup
 ===============